yxlin/ddModel/README.md

   - Easy simulation pipelines for subject-level or population-level data.

 - Speed and Transparency
-  - Written in modern Rcpp/C++; matches fastdm speed but remains fully open and modifiable within R.
+  - Written in modern Rcpp/C++; matches `fastdm` speed but remains fully open and modifiable within R.
   - Direct access to all functions; no need for command-line wrappers or external scripts.

 - Educational and Research Use
   - Simple API for teaching and generating synthetic datasets.
-  - Lightweight alternative if you don’t need HDDM’s full Bayesian machinery.
+  - Lightweight alternative if you don’t need `HDDM`’s full Bayesian machinery.

 A comparison table at a glance: